-A. No, new borrowers are required to have an MPN at each school where they wish to borrow, though.
-So if you have borrowed Federal Student Loans in the past and are transferring to ISU, you will need to do a new MPN.
+A. No. New borrowers are required to have an MPN at each school where they wish to borrow federal direct loans.
+If you are transferring to ISU, you will need to do a new MPN for Indiana State University.

 Q. Do parents have to do an MPN?

-A. Yes, new parent borrowers must do an MPN.
-An MPN is an agreement to repay the loan.
-So the borrower must sign the MPN!
-Make sure that the parent borrower who applied for the loan is the one signing the MPN.
+A. Yes, new parent borrowers must complete a MPN.
+A MPN is an agreement to repay the loan; the borrower must sign the MPN!
+Make sure that the parent borrower who applied for the loan is the one signing the Parent MPN.